Succinct Permutation Graphs: Preliminaries

 \subsection{Permutation Graphs}

-It is easy to see from the intersection model of a permutation graph $G$ (as intersections of chords between parallel lines) that only the relative order of upper (resp.\ lower) endpoints of the chords are relevant.
-Hence, a graph $G$ is a permutation graph if there exists a permutation~$\pi$ and a bijection between the vertices of $G$ and the elements of $\pi$, such that two vertices are adjacent if and only if the corresponding elements are reversed by $\pi$; that explains the name.
+It is easy to see from the intersection model of a PG $G$ (as intersections of chords between parallel lines) that only the relative order of upper (resp.\ lower) endpoints of the chords are relevant (cf. \wref{fig:example-small}).
+Hence, a graph $G$ is a PG if there exists a permutation~$\pi$ and a bijection between the vertices of $G$ and the elements of $\pi$, such that two vertices are adjacent if and only if the corresponding elements are reversed by $\pi$; that explains the name.